rubenpescialli/podquery-gpt/README.md

 Click _Allow_ (or _Always Allow_ if you don't want to see this at every request).
 At this point, the three most relevant episodes will be returned, together with two links:

-- The first one redirects you to the Listen Notes episode page (where the specific Spotify, Apple Podcasts, or other links can be found).
+- The first one redirects you to the Listen Notes episode page (where the specific Spotify, Apple Podcasts, or other links to listen can be found).
 - The other allows you to listen to or download the episode directly from your browser.

 ![Example 1](./images/result_example_1.png)